-According to Loft-Conversion-UK.com, in London loft conversions usually cost up to £40,000, although throughout the UK the average seems to be a little lower at around the £20,000-£30,000 mark.
+According to Loft-Conversion-UK.com, loft conversions in London usually cost up to £40,000, although throughout Britain the average seems to be a little lower at around the £20,000-£30,000 mark.
 This is what it would cost to employ a specialist loft conversion company.
 Costs can be drastically reduced by doing some of the work yourself.

 Much of course depends on the type of conversion.
 For example, a basic storage solution can often be done in just a day or two and there are some specialist loft conversion companies who will, for around £1000, install joists, a new hatch, lighting and a loft ladder in just 24 hours.
 Even this kind of conversion can be worthwhile if you are planning to sell your property.
 Having more accessible storage space available means having more useable space - and space sells houses.